gregtam/spark-local-setup/README.md

 Now, we must restart the terminal or source the `.bash_profile` by executing `source ~/.bash_profile`.
 After doing this, we can simply run `snotebook` and our Jupyter notebook with Spark will be available.
 We can verify that the notebook is using Spark by running `sc` in a cell.
 If Spark is improperly setup, it will return `''`.
 Otherwise, it will show something like `<pyspark.context.SparkContext object at 0x1109f1d50>`.

+## Bash Script Installation
+In this repo, there is also a bash script file `install_spark.sh` which installs the most recent version of Spark (2.1.0) into the home directory and adds the above commands into the `.bash_profile` to be used.
+We can execute this by calling `bash install_spark.sh` or `sh install_spark.sh`.